wayynec/ac-availability-checker/README.md

 # ps5-availability-checker

-A Python program scraps Play Station 5 availability from Best Buy Canada.
+A Python program using Selenium to scrap Play Station 5 availability from Best Buy Canada and notifying me with Slack bot.
 Thanks to YouTuber @csdojo.